aeb3bs/cs4753/README.md

 Step 2) Install apache2 onto your system.
 This web server will allow us to run our web applications.
 Run the following command: sudo apt-get install apache2

-Step 3) Place the home webpage (home.html) in the web server directory that is located at the following path:
+Step 3) Extract all the files from the zip file into the web server directory that is located at the following path:
 /var/www

 Step 4) Open the web browser of your choice and type in the following url to access our webpage: